Cast members in Six: Where are they now?

 Catherine of Aragon is currently played in London by Jarneia Richard-Noel, making her West End debut in the role.

 Christina Modestou originated the role of Anne Boleyn, who starred in Six after appearing in Rent at the St. James Theatre (now The Other Palace).
 She played Henry VIII’s second wife in the 2017 Arts Theatre production.
 After Six, Modestou has played Ronnette in Little Shop of Horrors with fellow Six queen Renée Lamb and Miss Bresslaw in the world premiere of The Boy in the Dress at Royal Shakespeare Theatre.

-Other actresses to have played Anne Boleyn include Millie O’Connell, who has also appeared in Soho Cinders and will also star in Be More Chill as Chloe Valentine.
+Other actresses to have played Anne Boleyn include Millie O’Connell, who has also appeared in Soho Cinders and Be More Chill as Chloe Valentine.
 The role is currently played by Courtney Bowman, whose previous West End credits include Everybody’s Talking About Jamie.